Step 5

 fan part C65 vfor the F-16B.

-The aft intake tunnel was simply
+The rear intake tunnel was simply

 assembled.
 Fit the aft intake on top of the main gear bay section, although